deandrasatriyosetiawan/deandrasatriyosetiawan/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-Hi, I'm Deandra Satriyo Setiawan, a recently graduated Flutter Developer passionate about building high-quality mobile experiences.
+Hello, I'm Deandra Satriyo Setiawan, a recently graduated Flutter Developer passionate about building high-quality mobile experiences.

 * 📱 **Architected and developed** a comprehensive inventory management system for the Faculty of Computer Science at UPNVJ, implementing the BLoC pattern to ensure a scalable and testable codebase.
 * 🚀 **Led and launched 'CutsConnect'**, a barbershop discovery app, after successfully **securing national funding** from the Indonesian Directorate General of Higher Education (Ditjen Diktiristek).